apache/shardingsphere-elasticjob/docs/content/user-manual/elasticjob-lite/operation/web-console.en.md

 The job will be automatically added the first time it runs.
 ElasticJob-Lite is started as a jar and has no job distribution function.
-To publish jobs entirely through the operation and maintenance platform, please use ElasticJob-Cloud.